 Still Afraid to Speak?

-If you lucky enough to be living in Japan, there are some places I would recommend to go to practice your Japanese.
+If you lucky enough to be living in Japan, there are some places I would recommend to go to practice your Japanese conversation skills.
 Convenient stores and restaurants are good to go to for simple interaction which will give you that boost of “wow, i’m actually speaking Japanese.”

 If you like the izakaya environment, try going to one every week.
 If you are surrounded by regulars, you’ll eventually find yourself making conversations with them.

 Now to the oppose end - bad places for practicing Japanese.